-Configuration done in PaperUI will be used and permanently stored in the internal database if no Thing/Item of the same name already exists in files, but those additions or changes will not be copied back into any
+Note: Things/Items you create via Main UI will be stored in the system database, but those additions or changes will not be written back into any

-openHAB settings as defined in
+Likewise, openHAB settings defined in

-Important note: All text files must be created with UTF-8 encoding.
+All text files must be created with UTF-8 encoding.
 When using Visual Studio Code, this encoding is already set by default.

-Recommendations for New Users
+# Recommendations for New Users

 Here are some hints to avoid some common pitfalls when starting out.